-If you use the last form of the command, be sure that derbyrun.jar is in your classpath (for pre-10.2 distributions derbytools.jar and usually derby.jar were required in the classpath).
+If you use the last form of the command, be sure that derbyrun. jar is in your classpath.

 If you need to use other classes in addition to derbyrun.jar, you cannot use the -cp argument or the CLASSPATH environment variable to set CLASSPATH variables when you are using the -jar argument to start the ij tool.
 If you want to run the ij tool with a custom classpath, you cannot use the -jar argument.
 Instead, you have to use the full class name to start the ij tool (java org.apache.derby.tools.ij).